EGR314-S-2026-304/EGR314-S-2026-304.github.io/docs/01-Organization/Team-Organization.md

 ## Product Mission Statement

-Describe the distilled purpose, function, or reason for your product to exist.
-From this form a team mission statement.
-Google's mission statement is:
+ > "Team 304's mission is to take the learnings from EGR 314 and assemble an 'exploration device' to satisfy the requirements of the course EGR 314 and expand skills in engineering."

- > "Google's mission is to organize the world's information and make it universally accessible and useful."
+This mission statement was agreed upon by combining the team's charter and goals, then combining with the project requirements of an "exploration device".

 ## Other Organizational Information